 Qualified Canine Merishia Massage Practitioner Suitable for All Ages

 Treatments will take place in your home, making it stress free for your dog and convenient for you.
-Areas I cover include Faringdon, Oxford, Wantage, Abingdon and surrounding villages.
+Areas I cover include Faringdon, Wantage, Abingdon and surrounding villages.

 Dogs benefit from massage the same as humans.
 Unfortunately, dogs can't tell us if they have a stiff neck, bad back or just need some relaxation.
 Dogs tend to “hide” many discomforts they have.
 Research show the enormous benefits of touch both physically and mentally.